graemerocher/micronaut-oraclecloud-workshop/lab_native_image/lab_native_image.md

     ./gradlew nativeImage
     </copy>

-After some time the native image executable with be built to `build/native-image/application`.
+After some time the native image executable will be built to `build/native-image/application`.

 You can now run the native executable from Terminal: